Prior Robotics: A “Car Project” to create a self-driving, autonomous, Robotic Automobile.

 performance or fitness of this vehicle, component, or its systems.

-Your purchase indicates you assume the risk of its proper use, operation, maintenance and its subsequent installation and
+Your purchase properly indicates you fully assume the risk of its proper use, operation, maintenance and its subsequent installation and

 end user training